plancksecurity/planck-proxy/README.md

 The core of the planck proxy is the planckProxy.py script.
 It is intended to be invoked by a postfix setup in order to handle the decryption of messages.
 See the [Postfix configuration](https://git.planck.security/planck/planck-proxy/#postfix-configuration).

-You can see all the available arguments and their usage running the help command `./planckProxy.py -h`
+You can see all the available arguments and their usage running the help command `planckproxy -h`

 ```
 usage: planckProxy [-h] [--DEBUG] [--keys_dir KEYS_DIR] [--work_dir WORK_DIR] [--SMTP_HOST SMTP_HOST] [--SMTP_PORT SMTP_PORT] [--settings_file SETTINGS_FILE] {encrypt,decrypt}